-Beginning with the 2018-2019 school year, each student2 shall have a student success plan (SSP) developed by school personnel in collaboration with the student's parents and the student that is reviewed and updated annually.
+Beginning with the 2018-2019 school year, each 8th (eighth) grade and beyond students2 shall have a student success plan (SSP) developed by school personnel in collaboration with the student's parents and the student that is reviewed and updated annually.
 A student's SSP shall use multiple academic measures to personalize learning in order for students to achieve their grade-level expectations and individual growth.
 The SSP will identify if the student is in need of additional support or acceleration.